-Emphysema is a type of chronic obstructive pulmonary disease.
-The air sacs in the lungs become damaged and stretched.
+Emphysema is a type of chronic obstructive pulmonary disease (COPD).
+In this condition, the air sacs in the lungs become damaged and stretched.
 This results in a chronic cough and difficulty breathing.

-Smoking is the most common cause, but emphysema can also be genetic.
-There is no cure, but quitting smoking can stop emphysema from getting worse.
+Smoking is the most common cause of emphysema, but other factors can also cause it.
+There is currently no cure, but quitting smoking can help improve the outlook.

-This may start only during physical exertion, but as the disease progresses, it can start to happen during rest, too.
+At first, a person may notice these symptoms during physical exertion.
+However, as the condition progresses, they can also start to happen during rest.

 Emphysema and COPD develop over a number of years.

-In the later stages, the person may have:
+In the later stages, a person may have:

 - blue-tinged lips or fingernail beds, or cyanosis, due to a lack of oxygen